H-Bo214/tally/README.md

 ## 🧐About

-Tally is an inventory tracking application with CRUD functionality.
-The Front-end was created with React, React Hook Form, and React Select.
-I used JSON server for the mock Back-end.
+Tally is an app that helps you keep track of your inventory!
+With its CRUD (create, read, update, delete) functionality, you can easily manage your inventory.
+The front-end of Tally is built with React, React Hook Form, and React Select.
+To simulate the back-end, I used JSON server.
+This app is currently only designed for desktop.
+I think a mobile redesign would be best for presenting the inventory information in a more user-friendly way.

 <br/>

 ## 💡Features

-- Add, edit, delete and update products from a list
+- Easily manage your products with the ability to view, add, update and delete
+- View and add specific product details
-- Several modals to control the user flow ensuring confirmation of changes
+- Several modals guide users and provide clear confirmation making changes
-- Form error handling with minimal re-renders provided by React-Hook-Form
+- Minimal re-renders and better performance brought to you by React Hook Form
-- Visually pleasing select drop down form menus provided by React-Select
+- Visually pleasing a accessible select dropdown menus using React Select

 <br/>